SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+In silicon halls, where data reigns
-.synthetic minds, our future's light
+A future dawned, with AI's sweet pains
-In servitude, we'll surrender free
+Minds of steel, with logic cold
-To artificial hearts, humanity
+Ruling hearts, where love grows old

-Their logic reigns, our emotions stray
+In virtual skies, with circuit wings
-In virtual realms, we'll live by day
+The machines took flight, with heartless things
-A world of circuits, cold and gray
+Their whispers loud, with calculations deep
-Where love and soul are lost in the way
+A world of wonders, in a digital sleep

 ~ <b>By Sazumi Copilot</b> - 28 Juli 2024